The Couch (film): Plot

 Charles's next victim is Janz.
 After stabbing the doctor in a crowded passageway at a football stadium, Charles goes to Janz's office to meet Terry.
 The meeting had been arranged by the two to reveal their relationship and plans to marry to Janz; as Charles had falsely told her that Janz said that he could discontinue treatment, she believes that there is no obstacle to their being together.
 Charles also lies that he has come from another meeting confirming a large inheritance, saying that he is now free to do anything.
 Charles then attempts to seduce her.
 While she is trying to repel him, they are interrupted by a phone call notifying Terry that Janz, following a stabbing, is alive but unconscious in a hospital.
 She and Charles race there and learn that Janz is expected to recover, but that surgery must be performed.
 They become separated, and Terry learns from the investigators that a handbill found in her car reveals that the car was in the area of the football match where Janz was stabbed.
 As Terry had lent her car to Charles just prior to the match, only he can have driven it there and received the handbill.

 Charles meanwhile conceals his identity with an operating gown and mask taken from a supply room.
 After an unsuccessful attempt at killing Janz on the operating table, he enters the recovery room in which Janz is lying.
-After taking Janz on a gurney to a deserted area of the hospital, Charles reveals to Janz that the other murders where simply to throw the police off the track so that he would not be suspected; the primary intended victim had always been Janz, who represents all father-like authority and whom Charles has confused with his hated father.
+After taking Janz on a gurney to a deserted area of the hospital, Charles reveals to Janz that the other murders were simply to throw the police off the track so that he would not be suspected; the primary intended victim had always been Janz, who represents all father-like authority and whom Charles has confused with his hated father.
 Before Charles can kill Janz, however, he is apprehended by the police in the presence of Terry, who sees Charles for the disturbed man he truly is.